 Obama Biden had eight years.

-They screwed it up and they screwed it up royally.
+They screwed it up, and they screwed it up royally.

-And then we're hopefully going to gain from what is now the best employment market since 1969.
+and we're not going to lose many of them, and then we're hopefully going to gain from what is now the best employment market since 1969.

-Think about that in 50 years, then the next question is, okay, um, will the people that are enjoying this, will they come out and vote for the president even though they didn't the next the last time?
+Then the next question is, okay, will the people that are enjoying this, will they come out and vote for the president even though they didn't the last time?

 Then I've got to believe that that's true.